-Piedmont Housing Alliance owns Friendship Court in a partnership with the National Housing Trust.
+Piedmont Housing Alliance owns Kindlewood (formerly Friendship Court) in a partnership with the National Housing Trust.
 Piedmont Housing began managing the community in May 2019.

 Any affordable housing development requires many, many layers of funding.
-Friendship Court will be no different, and each phase of Friendship Court will be financed independently.
+Kindlewood is no different, and each phase will be financed independently.
 The primary funding source is Low Income Housing Tax Credits (LIHTC), a national program operated by the US Treasury that is the largest public-private program in the country.
 Many other sources will need to come together including contributions from the City of Charlottesville, foundations, and philanthropic donations.
 The final gap will be filled with a mortgage.
-In the end, the goal of the subsidy from LIHTC, the City, etc. is to reduce the amount of the mortgage so that the income from rent (even though the rent income is low) on the property can cover the cost of operations (maintenance, staff, etc.) and the mortgage payments while also building long-term reserves for repairs in the future.
+In the end, the goal of the subsidy from LIHTC, the City, etc., is to reduce the amount of the mortgage so that the income from rent (even though the rent income is low) on the property can cover the cost of operations (maintenance, staff, etc.) and the mortgage payments while also building long-term reserves for repairs in the future.

 The Friendship Court Advisory Committee is a team of nine residents elected by their neighbors and six members of the at-large community that provides guidance to Piedmont Housing Alliance in two primary areas: physical revitalization and community life.

-The open space already at Friendship Court allows us to begin construction of Phases 1 and 2 with zero displacement as we build them out.
+The existing open space already at Friendship Court enabled Piedmont Housing to begin construction of Phases 1 and 2 with zero displacement of current residents.

 No, Friendship Court has never been owned or operated by the Charlottesville Redevelopment and Housing Authority (CRHA).
 Friendship Court has always been privately owned and operated.
 Nonetheless, Friendship Court has project-based Section 8 subsidies provided directly from HUD that allow for extremely low-income families and individuals to live at Friendship Court.

-No, we do not currently have plans to sell Friendship Court.
+No, we do not currently have plans to sell Kindlewood/Friendship Court.

 Our history of creating affordable housing opportunities has included both the development of new housing and the preservation of existing affordable housing to help meet the needs of our community.
 In support of affordable rental housing, we have participated in the development or rehabilitation of the more than 600 apartment homes in our portfolio of eleven communities.
 In support of affordable home ownership, we have built more than 64 single family homes, in neighborhoods such as Starr Hill, Hinton Avenue, 10th and Page, and Fifeville.
 We have been certified as a Community Housing Development Organization (CHDO) since 1997.